GPlates/GPlates/doc-python-api/pygplates_primer.rst

       rigid_block_plate_id = rigid_block.get_feature().get_reconstruction_plate_id()
       rigid_block_boundary = rigid_block.get_reconstructed_geometry()

-.. _pygplates_primer_deforming_triangulation:
+.. _pygplates_primer_network_triangulation:

-Deforming triangulation
+Network triangulation
-^^^^^^^^^^^^^^^^^^^^^^^
+^^^^^^^^^^^^^^^^^^^^^

-A deforming triangulation represents the *deforming* region of a :class:`resolved topological network <pygplates.ResolvedTopologicalNetwork>`.

-It is created by first forming the Delaunay triangulation of vertices obtained from the network's boundary (polygon), and any interior rigid blocks (polygons) and any interior geometries (points or lines).
-The Delaunay triangulation is the convex hull around the network boundary, so it includes triangles outside the network boundary (and also triangles inside any non-deforming interior blocks).
-To limit the triangulation to only the deforming region, only those triangles whose centroid is *inside* the deforming region are retained (the rest are excluded from the deforming triangulation).
-Note that, for this purpose, the deforming region is defined to be *inside* the network's boundary polygon but *outside* any interior rigid block polygons.
+The network triangulation of a :class:`resolved topological network <pygplates.ResolvedTopologicalNetwork>` is the Delaunay triangulation of vertices obtained from the network's boundary (polygon) and any interior rigid blocks (polygons) and any interior geometries (points or lines).

+The Delaunay triangulation is a triangulation of the *convex hull* of its vertices.
+So it includes triangles *outside* the network boundary
+(and also includes triangles *inside* any interior rigid blocks).
+However, the deforming region of a network is defined to be *inside* the network's boundary polygon (but *outside* its interior rigid block polygons, if any).
+Hence the triangulation contains triangles that are *outside* the deforming region.
+Therefore each triangle has a :attr:`flag <pygplates.NetworkTriangulation.Triangle.is_in_deforming_region>` indicating whether it is inside the deforming region (if it's centroid is in the deforming region) or not.
+These triangles in the deforming region of a network triangulation are referred to as the *deforming triangulation*.

 .. note:: The Delaunay triangulation is not a *constrained* triangulation.
 This means the edges of some Delaunay triangles can cross over network boundary edges or interior block edges, rather than be constrained to follow them.
-However the removal of Delaunay triangles, with centroids *outside* the deforming region, deals with this quite effectively for current topological network datasets.
+However the flagging of Delaunay triangles (as deforming or non-deforming) deals with this quite effectively for current topological network datasets.

-The triangles in a deforming triangulation do not overlap any :ref:`interior rigid blocks <pygplates_primer_rigid_blocks>` (other than the above-mentioned note about *constrained* triangulations).
-In other words, the deforming triangulation represents the *deforming* region of a :class:`resolved topological network <pygplates.ResolvedTopologicalNetwork>` and the rigid blocks (if any) represent the *rigid* regions.
+The :attr:`deforming <pygplates.NetworkTriangulation.Triangle.is_in_deforming_region>` triangles in a network triangulation do not overlap any
+:ref:`interior rigid blocks <pygplates_primer_rigid_blocks>` (other than the above-mentioned note about *constrained* triangulations).
+In other words, the *deforming* triangles (in the network triangulation) represent the *deforming* region of a :class:`resolved topological network <pygplates.ResolvedTopologicalNetwork>` and the rigid blocks (if any) represent the *rigid* regions.

-A deforming triangulation is represented by a :class:`pygplates.DeformingTriangulation`, and is obtained from a :class:`pygplates.ResolvedTopologicalNetwork` with:
+A network triangulation is represented by a :class:`pygplates.NetworkTriangulation`, and is obtained from a :class:`pygplates.ResolvedTopologicalNetwork` with:
 ::

-   deforming_triangulation = resolved_topological_network.get_deforming_triangulation()
+   network_triangulation = resolved_topological_network.get_network_triangulation()

 It consists of a sequence of vertices and a sequence of triangles.
-Each vertex is represented by a :class:`pygplates.DeformingTriangulation.Vertex` and contains a position, a velocity and a strain rate.
-Each triangle is represented by a :class:`pygplates.DeformingTriangulation.Triangle` and contains three vertex indices and a strain rate.
+Each vertex is represented by a :class:`pygplates.NetworkTriangulation.Vertex` and contains a position, a velocity, and a strain rate.
+Each triangle is represented by a :class:`pygplates.NetworkTriangulation.Triangle` and contains three vertex indices, a flag indicating whether it's deforming or not, and a strain rate.
 A triangle's three vertex indices are indices into the sequence of vertices of the triangulation.
 ::

-   triangles = deforming_triangulation.get_triangles()
+   triangles = network_triangulation.get_triangles()
-   vertices = deforming_triangulation.get_vertices()
+   vertices = network_triangulation.get_vertices()

    for triangle in triangles:
       triangle_vertex_0 = vertices[triangle.get_vertex_index(0)]
       triangle_vertex_1 = vertices[triangle.get_vertex_index(1)]
       triangle_vertex_2 = vertices[triangle.get_vertex_index(2)]
+      triangle_is_in_deforming_region = triangle.is_in_deforming_region
       triangle_strain_rate = triangle.strain_rate

    for vertex in vertices:
       vertex_position = vertex.position
-      vertex_velocity = vertex.velocity
       vertex_strain_rate = vertex.strain_rate
+      vertex_velocity = vertex.get_velocity()  # a function optionally accepting various velocity calculation parameters

 .. _pygplates_primer_strain_rates_in_triangulation:

 Strain rates in triangulation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Each :class:`triangle <pygplates.DeformingTriangulation.Triangle>` in a :class:`deforming triangulation <pygplates.DeformingTriangulation>` is assigned a :class:`strain rate <pygplates.StrainRate>`
+Each :class:`triangle <pygplates.NetworkTriangulation.Triangle>` in a :class:`network triangulation <pygplates.NetworkTriangulation>` is assigned a :class:`strain rate <pygplates.StrainRate>`
-that is *constant* across the triangle.
+that is *constant* across the triangle (and is zero if the triangle is *not* :attr:`deforming <pygplates.NetworkTriangulation.Triangle.is_in_deforming_region>`).
 Furthermore, the strain rate of each triangle can optionally be :ref:`clamped to a maximum strain rate <pygplates_primer_strain_rate_clamping>`.
-Then each :class:`vertex <pygplates.DeformingTriangulation.Vertex>` in the triangulation is assigned a strain rate that is an area-weighted average of the (potentially clamped) strain rates from triangles incident to the vertex.
+Then each :class:`vertex <pygplates.NetworkTriangulation.Vertex>` in the triangulation is assigned a strain rate that is an area-weighted average of the (potentially clamped) strain rates from :attr:`deforming <pygplates.NetworkTriangulation.Triangle.is_in_deforming_region>` triangles incident to the vertex.

 Finally, the strain rate that is queried at an *arbitrary* location (within the deforming triangulation) is either assigned the strain rate of the triangle containing that location, or calculated by interpolating the strain rates of nearby vertices if :ref:`strain rates are smoothed <pygplates_primer_strain_rate_smoothing>`.